 - Sales will be calculated based on actual premiums earned allowing for the impact of risk equalisation flows on a gross of reinsurance basis.
-For the purposes of this calculation this is referred to as the adjusted premium. - The insurers underlying profitability will be adjusted such that: - The impact of reinsurance is excluded and all figures are presented gross of reinsurance - Investment income is excluded - Interest items such as cost of financing investment returns on market instruments / subordinated debt / interest on bank accounts etc be excluded - Expenses reflect that accounts are gross of reinsurance and exclude investment / interest related items. - The return on sales will be calculated using either a simple average or weighted average in respect of each individual 3 year assessment period.
+For the purposes of this calculation this is referred to as the adjusted premium. - The insurers underlying profitability will be adjusted such that: - The impact of reinsurance is excluded and all figures are presented gross of reinsurance - o Investment income is excluded - Interest items such as cost of financing investment returns on market instruments / subordinated debt / interest on bank accounts etc be excluded - Expenses reflect that accounts are gross of reinsurance and exclude investment / interest related items. - The margin on outsourcing arrangements were restricted to 4.9% of costs. - The return on sales will be calculated using either a simple average or weighted average in respect of each individual 3 year assessment period.

-For the 2020 assessment, which covers the 3 year period from 1 January 2018 to 31 December 2020, the return on sales has been calculated based on a weighted average of the return on sales in each of the years 2018, 2019 and 2020.
+For the 2022 assessment, which covers the 3 year period from 1 January 2020 to 31 December 2022, the return on sales has been calculated based on a weighted average of the return on sales in each of the years 2020, 2021 and 2022.

-KPMG provide a summary of Profit and Loss accounts provided by Vhi Insurance DAC over the 3 year period.
-In order to calculate a Return on Sales for Vhi Insurance DAC, KPMG use a calculation for Adjusted Premium.
-The 2020 Profit and Loss Account for Vhi Insurance DAC include refunds given to Vhi customers in 2020 due to a reduction in claims, as a result of Covid-19, which resulted in a reporting of gross written premium of €1,536.6, i.e., the premium was not adjusted to take account the level of refunds provided by Vhi to its customers in 2020.
+KPMG provide a summary of Profit and Loss accounts provided by VHI Insurance DAC over the 3 year period.
+In order to calculate a Return on Sales for VHI Insurance DAC, KPMG use a calculation for Adjusted Premium.
+The 2020 and 2021 Profit and Loss Accounts for VHI Insurance DAC include refunds given to VHI customers in 2020 and 2021 due to a reduction in claims, as a result of Covid-19, which resulted in a reporting of gross written premium of in 2020 and in 2021, i.e., the premium was not adjusted to take account the level of refunds provided by VHI to its customers in 2020 or 2021.